norival/theiaR/README.md

 where `dir.path` is the path you want your tiles to be downloaded.
-If tiles are already present in `dir.path`, they will be checked by computing a checksum and comparing it to the hash provided by Theia (only available for Sentinel2 data, no hash is provided for other collections, and files are the nassumed to be correct).
+If tiles are already present in `dir.path`, they will be checked by computing a checksum and comparing it to the hash provided by Theia (only available for Sentinel2 data, no hash is provided for other collections, and files are then assumed to be correct).
 This ensures that the files have been correctly downloaded.